 Q: What do you like about being part of the Health Law Section?

-We would love to give a huge shout-out to Elizabeth and thank her for participating in this week’s Feature Friday!
-Get to know your fellow HLS members and leaders by stopping by every Friday to check out a new feature. #FridaysAreForLawyers
+We would love to give a huge shout-out to Brian and thank him for participating in this week’s Feature Friday!
+Get to know your fellow HLS members and leaders by stopping by every Friday to check out a new feature. #FridaysAreForLawyers #MakingFridaysFunAgain

 If you are interested in being featured, please contact me at, firstname.lastname@example.org.
 All members are encouraged to participate!!!